stevenc-stb/spdx-3-model/model/Hardware/Hardware.md

 ## Summary

-The Hardware Profile provides metadata that describes hardware.
+The Hardware profile provides metadata that describes hardware.

 ## Description